The Hippocratic Oath and “Do No Harm” have nothing to do with executions

 It appears that some 500-1000 innocent patients die, every year, in the US, due to some type of medical misadventure, with anesthesia.
 (6)

 There is no proof of an innocent executed in the US since 1900 (7).
-In fact, the evidence is that the death penalty ends up saving additonal innocent lives (8).
+In fact, the evidence is that the death penalty ends up saving additional innocent lives,innocent lives that would be lost without it (8).

 Furthermore, even with errors in lethal injection, those cases resulted in the death of the inmate – the intended outcome for the guilty murderer.